ExecNet Timeline

 - ExecNet is launched by Andy Keeves in Mount Vernon, NY.
 See ExecNet Origins for detailed context.

-- Runs on PCBoard software using Novell NetWare and 8088 hardware.
+- Runs on PCBoard software using Novell NetWare on 8088-based hardware.

-- Primarily serves LAN administrators and network professionals.
+- Primarily serves LAN administrators, developers, and network professionals.

 📆 1987–1989 – Technical Expansion